Slot-BERT: Self-supervised Object Discovery in Surgical Video: Methods

 where \(\delta_{ij}\) is the Kronecker delta (i.e., \(\delta_{ij} = 1\) if \(i = j\), and \(0\) otherwise).

 The total contrastive loss for each pair of slot vectors across \(T\) frames is then computed as:

-where \(\tau > 0\) is a temperature parameter.
-By minimizing this loss the cosine similarity between slots is reduced, which will push the slot vectors to different directions in the representation hyper-space, thus increasing the distance between different slot vectors that now lie on a sphere and point in quasi-orthogonal directions.
+where \(\tau > 0\) is a temperature parameter. {By minimizing} {t}his loss {the cosine similarity between slots is reduced, which will push the slot vectors to different directions in the representation hyper-space, thus increasing the distance between different slot vectors that now lie on a sphere and point in quasi-orthogonal directions.}